 Some of the use cases are teammates appreciation, micro-feedback, instant and long-term rewards, and performance tracking.
-Karma bot builds user-profiles and provides the team leaders with detailed insights, introducing a healthy competition that boosts efficiency.
+Karma bot builds user profiles and provides the team leaders with detailed insights, introducing a healthy competition that boosts efficiency.
 Using Karma, you can view a dashboard that can help you visualize the conducted statistics.
-That way, managers can review performance reports and create a more appreciative culture within the workplace.
+It allows managers to review performance reports and create a more appreciative culture within the workplace.

 4. Wiki – Create a central knowledge repository